data-gymnasia/courses/content/sets-and-functions/content.md

 *Solution*.
 The first statement is true; for example, consider the squaring function from the real number line to itself.
 The preimage of any set of negative numbers is empty.

-The second statement is also true, since multiple input elements may map to the same codomain values.
+The second statement is also true, since multiple input elements may map to the same codomain element.

 _{button.next-step} Continue_